guoyu07/meta64/readme.md

 * Nodes can be created, edited, moved, and deleted just like in a file system.
 * Any type of binary content can be uploaded onto nodes, and attached images show up as part of the page.
 * Each node can be referenced by direct-linking to it on the URL, so users can publish their own pages with specific urls.
-* Essentially sbnode itself is a kind of tree-structured wiki, or just a tree of editable, sharable content, just like you see on social media, but completely general purpose.
+* Essentially SubNode itself is a kind of tree-structured wiki, or just a tree of editable, sharable content, just like you see on social media, but completely general purpose.

 ## Source Code
 The code is "Open Source" (and on GitHub) but still pre-alpha prototype currently, meaning it's not considered production ready, but does follow architectural best practices.
 The project is currently being managed and developed by Clay Ferguson (author of this document).
-I'm actively developing Sbnode nearly every day, and looking for other interested developers to join the effort.
+I'm actively developing SubNode nearly every day, and looking for other interested developers to join the effort.

 ## List of Features